ericproffitt/TopicModelsVB.jl/README.md

 The order of these titles correspond to the order of document blocks in the associated docfile.

-To read a corpus into TopicModelsVB.jl, use the following function:
+To read a corpus into TopicModelsVB.jl, use the following function,

 ```julia
 readcorp(;docfile="", vocabfile="", userfile="", titlefile="", delim=',', counts=false, readers=false, ratings=false)